 Ice Evaporators Section 1

-Prepared by: Mr Benna Gogcu ( Machanical Engineer) Subject: Ice Evaporators Section 1
+Prepared by: Mr. Benna Gogcu ( Mechanical Engineer) Subject: Ice Evaporators Section 1

-Block Ice Evaporators; Rosen Industrial Cooling Machines are made of copper coils, which are produced by their own.
+Rosen Industrial Cooling Machines are made of copper coils, which are produced on their own.
 In the following image, copper pipes and molds of mold ice are seen in stainless steel.

-Cube Ice Evaporators, In Cube Ice, the serpentine-shaped copper tubes are crimped in the form of serpentine, but the difference here is the outer diameter and frequency of the copper tubes, while the folds in the mold ice are wider, the curves in the cube ice evaporator panel are more frequent and are fixed behind a corrugated plate.
+In Cube Ice, the serpentine-shaped copper tubes are crimped in the form of serpentine, but the difference here is the outer diameter and frequency of the copper tubes, while the folds in the block ice are wider, the curves in the cube ice evaporator panel are more frequent and are fixed behind a corrugated plate.